athornton/containers-for-curmudgeons/talk.rst

 I find that the gap between, "I have something that is syntactically valid," and "I have a correct program," is consistently *way* smaller in Go than in anything else I've used, and I've used a lot of languages.

 Static linking is really nice in a containerized environment, since you don't end up with the dozens and dozens of supporting packages you would need for an application in, say, Python.

+ * This does require that container rebuilds and redeployments are actually trivial to perform, of course.

 (Yes, I realize the cool kids are on to Rust now; I haven't really wrapped my head around it but it feels like it puts a whole lot of the burden on making sure the compiler is really, really right.
 I'm not sure how good an idea this is.)